happypeter/happypeter.github.com/_posts/2010-12-25-hi-QinHuangDao.md

 through.
 And the power is not from the tease of Money and Fame, but from the charm of the tech itself, hacker is somebody that loves playful cleverness, as Richard Stallman once put it.
-No good programmer learn to be great, they became great be following their love and passion.
+No good programmer learn to be great, they became great by following their love and passion.
 So learning by doing my friends, and for us programmers, maybe its more proper to say, learning by PLAYING.